Explore the Agenda

 CEO, TenAces Biosciences

-Director of Center for Protein Degradation, Institute of Cancer Research
+Professor of Chemical Biology, and Director of the Centre for Protein Degradation, Institute of Cancer Research

 • What criteria and validation strategies should be used to determine whether a novel E3 ligase is suitable for therapeutic development?